neural-group/code-maintainability-reporter-action/README.md

 # Code Maintainability Reporter Action

 ## Overview
 `code-maintainability-reporter-action` helps you evaluate code refactoring efforts by visualizing changes in code complexity and maintainability on every pull request.
-It provides a concise summary of how each PR impacts the codebase, allowing teams to easily track improvements or potential technical debt.
-This action makes it simple to perform quantitative assessments of code quality, making PR reviews more effective and data-driven.
+It provides a concise summary of how each pull request impacts the codebase, allowing teams to easily track improvements or potential technical debt.
+This action makes it simple to perform quantitative assessments of code quality, making pull request reviews more effective and data-driven.

 ## Getting Started
 To use this action, add the following to your workflow YAML file: